lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 To select part of a scan you particularly want to save is to click over a preview of a scan and you will drag the selection with the mouse.
 To clear selections that can be automatically selected but canceled with a brown smudge with an x on it.
 If you want to zoom to your selection right click :guilabel:`Zoom to selection`.
 If you want to zoom to fit the whole entire page right click :guilabel:`Zoom to fit`.

-To change to your specific options for your scanner use the :guilabewl:`Scanner Specific Options` tab.
+To change to your specific options for your scanner use the :guilabel:`Scanner Specific Options` tab.

 Screenshot
 ----------